yairm210/Purity/docs/development/kotlin-ir-documentation.md

 ## Kotlin IR Documentation

-Kotlin IR is virtually undocumented, so here are some pointers!
+Kotlin IR is virtually undocumented, so here are some notes

 ## IrFunction